Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 - Tell the story from the Bible or a re-telling in a book, and invite listeners to move the characters as the story is told.

-- Use play dough / clay / Fimo to make little stand to make them stand up.
-You could also use the clay to create scenery (e.g. houses
+- Use play dough/clay/Fimo to make a little stand to help them stand up.
+You could also use the clay to create scenery (e.g. houses)

 Ways to pray together

 Peel a satsuma or other segmented fruit.
 Take it in turns to take one segment and pray for God to bless someone you know, perhaps mentioning something specific then eat the segment and pass the fruit.

 Write or draw on balloons something you love about Christmas.
 Play some (preferably Christmas) music, and challenge everyone to bop the balloons towards each other, keep them off the ground if at all possible.
 When the music stops, everyone should catch one balloon, and use the word or picture on it to thank God for something about Christmas.
 Repeat.

 18 Christmas card prayer bingo

 Create a sheet with 8+ images and/or words which appear on Christmas cards e.g. manger, robin, Christmas trees.
 Assign each image a prayer which you will pray for people who send you a card with that image on.